simulogics/airlinesim-docs/content/docs/beginners-guide/company-setup/index.md

 ### Pakistan

 This is an example for a country that can be open to foreign investors.
+At first, you may think you found a country with a good domestic market and little local competition.
+However, if it's open to investors, every airline in the world can use it to create a subsidiary.
+What seemed like a quiet place in the beginning may become more competitive as big airlines start looking for places to expand their business.

 {{< hint info >}}
-**Investment-Open Countries**
+**Info**
-Whether or not a country accepts foreign investments actually depends on the game world.
-You can check by navigating to the Countries section of the Database tab, selecting a country and looking at what it says under Unrestricted Market Access.
+Whether or not a country accepts foreign investments depends on the game world.
+You can check by navigating to the Countries section of the Database tab, selecting a country and reviewing what it says under Unrestricted Market Access.
 {{< /hint >}}

-So, with Pakistan, you may think you found a country with a good domestic market and little local competition.
-However, if it's open to investors, every airline in the world can use it to create a subsidiary.
-What seemed like a quiet place at first may become more competitive as big airlines start looking for places to expand their business.

 ## Creating Holdings and Subsidiaries